Unpaid wages are the most common complaint which the ITF receives from seafarers.

 Each year, crew members on about 1,500 ships complain to the ITF that their employer is unwilling or unable to pay their wages.
 It may be all the crew who are affected, or it may be only one person.
 In 1998, US$41 million was recovered through the ITF for seafarers who had not been paid.

-While most crew get their wages in the end, there are some who are never paid, and some who have to wait months or years for a final settlement of their outstanding wages.
+While most crew get their wages in the end, there are some who are never paid, and some who wait months or years for a final settlement of their outstanding wages.
 The shipowners concerned use bullying tactics, promises of future payment, or small advances on the total amount outstanding in order to try to maintain the operation of their ship with the smallest possible outlay.

 Regrettably, manning agents are often involved in also trying to get crew to continue to work unpaid.
 They do nothing to help if there are problems, and will not normally help crew who have not been paid, even if the crew concerned have paid them for the privilege of working on board the ship in the first place (which is, by the way, illegal).